 Ten Key Global Risks for Businesses

-The Dun & Bradstreet Global Business Risk Report (GBRR, formerly the Global Risk Matrix) ranks the biggest threats to business based on each risk scenario’s potential impact on companies, assigning a score to each risk.
+The Dun & Bradstreet Global Risk Matrix (GRM) ranks the biggest threats to business based on each risk scenario’s potential impact on companies, assigning a score to each risk.
 The scores from the top ten risks are used to calculate an overall Global Business Impact (GBI) score.

 Our top ten risks combine an assessment of: (i) the magnitude of the event’s probable effect on the global business operating environment, on a scale of 1 to 5 (where 1 is the smallest impact and 5 is the largest); and (ii) the likelihood of the event happening.